waynecen/waynecen/README.md

 ## 👋 Wayne Cen — @waynercen — [<u>Portfolio &#8594;</u>](https://waynecen.com)
 Hi, I'm Wayne!
 I'm a software developer and digital designer.
-I started learning how to program since Oct 2021, through The Odin Project (full stack web development course), and Scrimba.
+I started learning how to program through The Odin Project (full stack web development course), and Scrimba.
 I enjoy problem solving, using my design background to develop intuitive and user-friendly experiences.

 ###### When I'm not programming, I'm developing these hobbies:🏸🏐🎾🕹️📷